 If your reading has pages, you should indicate this by choosing the Paginated button and entering the page numbers into the box below:

 Use the Kind buttons to indicate if you have a source for the reading.
 If you have the reading in a file (such as a PDF), use the File button and choose the file with the Select a file button.
 If you have a link to the reading from a Library resource or the open web, use the Link button and enter the URL into the box below.
 If you are unsure or don’t have the source to hand, use the Locate button and the Library will source the reading for you.

 In the Details panel, choose whether the reading is a required or recommended reading for your students, and enter any notes you would like to provide to either Library staff or your students.
+(SPECIAL NOTE: Entering any content in the Notes for library field will prevent your reading request from being auto-approved.)
 Choose the Submit button to finalise your request:

 Yes.
 If eReserve detects a possible duplicate, it will show you the existing reading and ask if you want to use it.
 To use the existing reading, click the 'tick' icon next to the reading.